 Popular Korean Influencers

 In Korea, an ulzzang or “best face” is one of the most common influencers.
 Not only are they very attractive; they also hold powerful social media presences that hundreds of thousands of users subscribe to.
-Park Sora, or @sora_pppp on Instagram, is considered as such.
+Park Sora is considered as such.
 A model for fashion brand Style Nanda and ambassador for Korean make-up brand 3CE, she is one of the most popular faces in Korea.
-Sora has currently nearly 960,000 followers on Instagram.
+Sora has currently nearly 1 million followers on Instagram.
 At the rate it’s increasing, it’s safe to say that she’ll hit the million mark soon.

 Another ulzzang, Soonghun Jang went viral due to his good looks, which also earned him the nickname Jang “Handsome Tutor” while studying electrical engineering at Chung-Ang University.
-With 157,000 Instagram followers in September last year, he is now nearing 200,000 followers.
-He now works as a model and is signed to ESteem, Korea’s top modeling agency.
+With over 200,000 Instagram followers this year He was featured in Vogue UK and US, and now works as a model and is signed to ESteem, Korea’s top modeling agency.

 How to Get in Touch with Korean Influencers?

-Marketit is an influencer marketing platform with around a 13,000 influencer database.
+Marketit is an influencer marketing platform with a database of around 20,000 influencers.
 Aside from age, gender, number of followers, and posting categories, the platform also displays to advertisers an influencer’s followers who categorize as hard, normal fans, public or bot traffic with the number of followers plus average engagement rate.
 On top of the influencer’s posting price, Marketit charges an additional 20%.

 Influencer marketing is arguably the most successful strategy in Korea right now.
 For digital marketers looking to penetrate the Korean market, these strategies are often needed to achieve the most success in their campaigns.
 Compared to that in the West, influencer marketing in Korea has its own world and unique culture.
 Aside from relatability and authenticity, Korean users also give much importance toward the aesthetic value of influencers’ posts, which might explain why a lot of influencers are not celebrities but ordinary people-turned-models.
 Additionally, influencer marketing campaigns launched by fashion and beauty industries have seen a positive response from the Korean audience, although as established by the Korean Ginseng Corporation, it is not limited to this.